-18.1 Call Back Pay
+18.15 Call Back Pay

 Notwithstanding other provisions of the collective bargaining agreement, employees, who are called back to work once their shift has ended will receive a minimum of two (2) hours of compensation.
-Rate of compensation will be consistent with the employees’ regular rate of pay and wage and hour laws.
+Rate of compensation will be paid at one and one half (1.5) for each hour worked consistent with the employees’ regular rate of pay.

-18.11 Meal and Rest Breaks
+18.17 Meal and Rest Breaks

-Employees will be provided with fifteen (15) minute break.
-Lunch will be provided consistent with state and federal wage and hour laws.
+Employees will be provided with fifteen (15) minute break(s).
+The number of breaks will be provided consistent with state and federal wage and hour laws.
+A thirty (30) minute Lunch free of duty will be provided consistent with state and federal wage and hour laws.

-18.12 Shift Changes
+18.18 Shift Changes